-The world needs researched information.
+The world needs researched information and thought-provoking art.

 The Sakari Alhopuro Foundation promotes and supports medical research, biodiversity, entrepreneurship as well as cultural and social well-being in Finland.